Vpowgh/VVMachine/README.md

 Next to display are four control buttons for selecting active profile: Home, Away, Boost and Fireplace.
 The buttons also reflect the state of the Vallox unit, if profile is changed from other control location the buttons status will change accordingly.
 Note that changing profile is not instantenous, it will take some time that command is processed and status is relayed back to plugin.

-If the plugin cannot connect to Vallox unit, then display will not show any values, buttons do not show any profile and plugin logo is gray color.
+If plugin cannot connect to Vallox unit, then display will not show any values, buttons do not show any profile and plugin logo is gray color.
 If plugin is connected normally values and profile are shown and plugin logo is blue.

+Currently the plugin does not support standard services which means usage with third party applications might be limited.
+Also usage with Vera scenes is not currently possible.
+Automations can be created for example with Reactor plugin which is able to read all variables and set all actions.